Alan Peter Cayetano

-Cayetano was born into and raised in a political family currently based in Taguig.
-His father was the late former senator Rene Cayetano; his older sister, Pia, is an incumbent senator; his younger brother, Lino, was a former mayor of Taguig; and his wife, Lani, is the current mayor of Taguig and served as the representative of the city's 2nd district.
-Cayetano was the chairman of the organizing committee for the 2019 Southeast Asian Games.
-During his time as speaker, one of the most controversial issues was the denial of the franchise renewal of one of the country's biggest media networks, ABS-CBN, due to a number of issues surrounding the said television network.
+Born and raised into a political family based in Taguig, Cayetano is the son of former Senator Rene Cayetano.
+He entered national politics in 1998 after being elected as the Representative of Taguig–Pateros, a post he held until 2007, when he was first elected to the Senate.
+He unsuccessfully ran for Vice President in the 2016 elections as the running mate of Rodrigo Duterte, who would win the presidency.
+He resigned from the Senate in 2017 to serve as Foreign Affairs Secretary, a role he held until 2018.

+In 2019, Cayetano was elected back to the House of Representatives.
+During this stint, he was elected as the Speaker of the House.
+As Speaker, he became the Chairman of the Organizing Committee for the 2019 SEA Games and was appointed Chairman of the Defeat COVID-19 Ad Hoc Committee during the early months of the COVID-19 pandemic.

+In 2022, Cayetano was elected back to the Senate for a third nonconsecutive term.

 Early life

 Cayetano was born in Mandaluyong to lawyer Renato "Compañero" Cayetano and German-American former school teacher Sandra Schramm.
 He was raised in Parañaque and moved to Taguig in 1991.
 Although he inherited United States citizenship by descent, he relinquished his U.S. citizenship in 1998.

 Cayetano resides with his family in Bagumbayan, Taguig.
-His wife, Lani, is the incumbent Mayor of Taguig and formerly represented the 1st and 2nd districts of Taguig–Pateros.
-His older sister, Pia, is an incumbent Senator and formerly represented the 2nd district of Taguig at the House of Representatives, where she was also a Deputy Speaker.
+His wife, Lani, is the incumbent mayor of Taguig and formerly represented the first and second districts of Taguig–Pateros at the House of Representatives of the Philippines.
+His older sister, Pia, is an incumbent Senator and formerly represented the second district of Taguig at the House of Representatives of the Philippines, where she was also a Deputy Speaker.
 His youngest brother, Lino, is a film and television director as well as a former congressman and mayor of Taguig, while his other brother Ren is a former councilor of Muntinlupa.

 Education

 Cayetano completed both his elementary and secondary education at De La Salle Santiago Zobel School.
+In the 1980s, Cayetano admitted to having nearly been expelled from high school due to him regularly joining his father Rene at the Batasang Pambansa instead of attending class.

 In college, he studied political science at the University of the Philippines Diliman and graduated in 1993.
 His college days played an important role in his political career.
 Apart from having a senator as a father, it was in UP where he got his first taste of politics.
 Just a year after he entered UP Diliman in 1989, he ran for a post in the UP Diliman University Student Council and won.

-He then finished his law degree from the Ateneo de Manila University School of Law in 1997, graduating 2nd Honors (silver medalist).
+He then finished his Juris Doctor degree from the Ateneo de Manila University School of Law in 1997, graduating 2nd Honors (silver medalist).
 Thereafter, he was admitted to the Philippine bar in 1998.

 Legislative accomplishments

 Most of the laws authored by Cayetano focus on education, persons with disabilities rights, political reforms, health, and environment.
-Listed below are the laws that he authored and co-authored during his first two terms as a Philippine Senator (2007-2017).
+Listed below are the laws that he authored and co-authored during his first two terms as a Philippine Senator (2007–2017).